slhuang24/RCP4CL/README.md

 ├── [Your ACDC Path]
     └── data
 ```
-**Note: We will provide the complete training code after the paper is accepted.**
+**Note: More details, including the complete training code and additional dataset information, will be coming soon.**